I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d12umddi/nc-d3d12umddi-pfnd3d12ddi-resolve-query-data.md

 ## -remarks
 <p>Resolve functionality is used by applications to transform a query result previously stored in a query heap into the API defined format.
 The resolved data is stored in a buffer.
 The results can then be consumed by a shader, predication, or mapped and read on the CPU.</p>

-<p>Resolve functionality is used by applications to transform a query result previously stored in a query heap into the API defined format.
-The resolved data is stored in a buffer.
-The results can then be consumed by a shader, predication, or mapped and read on the CPU.</p>

 ## -requirements
 <table>
 <tr>